-In the year we split our investment Portfolio between Ruffer LLP and Cazenove Capital with both investment managers adopting a total return basis to investment policy.
-Both are targeted to provide a return of RPI plus 4% after fees have been taken into account.
-Our investments have performed creditably with a small growth of £290k (2021: £1.24m) being achieved in spite of turbulent market conditions.
+In the year we split our investment Portfolio between Ruffer LLP and Cazenove Capital with both investment managers targeted to provide a return of RPI plus 4% after fees have been taken into account.
+Our investments struggled in a difficult market losing £533k of their value (2022: £47k growth).

-The Defined Benefit Pension Fund investments are held totally separate from the Trust assets and investments.
+The defined benefit pension fund investments are held totally separate from the Trust assets and investments.
 The funds are managed by professional fund managers appointed by the Independent Pension Scheme Trustee, Apex Group.
 Apex Group consults in depth with the Trust before appointing investment managers and determining the asset allocation policies to be followed.
 The Trustees receive quarterly reports on the performance of its funds and the Investment Sub-Committee meets the investment manager twice a year to monitor their performance with the help of external professionals.